-Deforestation leads to reduced rainfall because it leads to reduction in natural recycling of moisture from the soils.
-This recycling takes place through vegetation and returns back in the form of rainfall.
+Deforestation leads to reduced rainfall because it reduces the natural recycling of moisture from the soils.
+This recycling takes place through vegetation and returns to the form of rainfall.
+According to studies, when pastures replace forests, water recycling gets affected, leading to a reduction in humidity in the atmosphere, which impacts precipitation.

-Deforestation also leads to floods.
-This is because the water holding capacity of the soil is dependent on the number of trees.
-As the number of tresses reduces, the soil structure changes and the soil the particles that are held firmly gets disturbed.
-When there is heavy rainfall, the rain water does not seep down into the ground and is not absorbed by the tress.
+- As the number of tresses reduces, the soil structure changes and the soil particles held firmly get disturbed.
+As a result, when there is heavy rainfall, the rainwater does not seep down into the ground and is not absorbed by the trees.
 Hence, it leads to flooding.